-Upon command completion (which may be executed either the WREN IV returns a successfully or unsuccessfully), initiator.
-Since status byte to the most error exception conditions cannot be adequately described with a single status byte, one status code that can be sent as the status byte is called Check Condition.
+Upon command completion (which may be executed either successfully or unsuccessfully), the WREN IV returns a status byte to the initiator.
+Since most error and exception conditions cannot be adequately described with a single status byte, one status code that can be sent as the status byte is called Check Condition.
 It indicates that additional information is available.
-The initiator issue a Request Sense command to request the return of the additional information as part of the Data In phase of the command.
+The initiator may issue a Request Sense command to request the return of the additional information as part of the Data In phase of the command.